 Most parking lot collisions happen at low speeds, so people generally assume that the amount of damage caused should be minimal.
 In our experience, this is far from the case.
 Even slow-moving vehicles can cause considerable bodily injuries, such as concussions, whiplash, and back injuries.
 Also, a slow-moving vehicle can still smash up another car, causing thousands of dollars of necessary repairs.
 Someone needs to pay compensation for all these losses, and Georgia law puts the onus on the person at fault for the parking lot accident.

 Many people want to know if they must hire an attorney following a parking lot accident.
-The answer isn’t a simple yes or no. We encourage all injured motorists to contact a Conyers car accident lawyer to review their situation.
+The answer isn’t a simple yes or no. We encourage all injured motorists to contact our car accident advocates to review their situation.
 Below, we pick out a few factors that should go into the analysis of whether you should “lawyer up” after a parking lot collision.

 How Badly Were You Injured?

 Some people suffer nothing but a scratch on their bumper after a parking lot accident, whereas other people suffer life-altering injuries.
 Generally, bodily injuries are less serious in parking lot accidents than if you had suffered a head-on collision on the freeway.
 However, many people are still badly injured.
 Nerves can get pinched and bones can break at even low speeds.
 Pedestrians struck can also suffer life-threatening injuries when a motorist slams into them.

 Take stock of your injuries and roughly estimate how much they have cost you.
 Include things like medical care and lost wages in your calculations to arrive at a rough number.
 If all you have lost is a couple of thousand dollars, then your claim is fairly small.
 However, those who have incurred tens of thousands of dollars in losses are looking at sizeable recoveries.